influxdata/docs-v2/content/influxdb/v2.0/query-data/common-queries/iot-common-queries.md

 | 2     | g1        | 2021-08-01T01:00:00.000Z | 2021-08-01T00:00:20.000Z | 40.6   |
 | 3     | g2        | 2021-08-01T01:00:00.000Z | 2021-08-01T00:00:20.000Z | 40.6   |

-Given the input data in the table above, the example function above does the following:
+Given the input data in the table above, the example function does the following:

 1. Multiplies each value by its time-weighting interval by station id: `39.1x0.0056, 40.3x0.0056, 40.6x0.0056`, `40.6x0.0056`, `41.4x0.0056, 41.36x0.0056`, and `41.2x0.0056`
 2. Sums the values in step 1 to calculate the total weighted exposure: `2.0 + 3.0 + 4.0 + 5.0 + 6.0 = 20.0`